 The next evidence of ownership is a stamp on the reverse of the title page in each volume for the Studienbibliothek Linz, showing the eagle emblem used by the Nazi party.
 After the Anschluss, the National Socialist Walter Luegmayer was appointed as Director of the Linz Library and it’s known that many collections of books were forcibly acquired.

 Perhaps more puzzling is why a book like this, essentially celebrating Jewish culture, should have been preserved in a library under Nazi control.
 This was the era of banned lists, banned authors and book burnings.
 Did it survive simply because the library didn’t realise what it was about, perhaps because they couldn’t read English and had never heard of Israel Zangwill (‘probably the best known Jew in the English-speaking world at the start of the twentieth century’ – see above!).
 Or was it perhaps saved by a subversive librarian, whose respect for books was greater than for his or her political masters?

 After the war the Annual Report of the library refers to the gradual return of many foreign book collections that had been acquired by confiscation.
-Was this book returned, and if so to whom?
-Landuaer had died in 1943 in Tunbridge Wells in Kent.
-Was it returned to someone else in the family or did it remain in the library?
-There is no cancellation stamp to show it was sold from the library’s collection, so it may well have been returned.
+Dr. Landuaer had died in 1943 in Tunbridge Wells in Kent, but according to information from the Antiquariat Peter Ibbetsen, the 5000 or so books in his collection were partially restituted to his son, Dr. Adolf Landauer, and then sold to the antiquarian book trade.

 There were two English-language paperback series launched in Paris in 1932 as competitors to the long-established Tauchnitz Editions.
 One of them, Albatross Books, was enormously successful, effectively taking over Tauchnitz within two years and going on to publish around 450 books before the outbreak of war in 1939.
 The other, Crosby Continental Editions, was by almost any measure a failure, publishing just 10 books and not even outlasting the year.